Ornithoprion: Paleoenvironment

-The localities of the Mecca, Logan, and Excello shales that preserve Ornithoprion fossils represented marine or brackish water depositional environments, and were inhabited by a diverse assemblage of species.
-In a 1963 publication, researchers Rainer Zangerl and Eugene S. Richardson Jr. proposed that the Mecca and Logan Quarry sites were extremely shallow water habitats, likely less than a meter (3.3 ft) deep, with isolated deeper areas.
+The Mecca Quarry, Logan Quarry, and Excello shales have been dated to the Moscovian stage of the Pennsylvanian subperiod, (Note: Zangerl used the Westphalian European regional stage to refer to the Mecca and Logan Quarry remains, and identified the Illinois specimen as being from the Desmoinesian North American regional stage.
+Both of these are contemporaneous with the Moscovian) which spanned from and which is part of the longer Carboniferous period.
+The localities were deposited in the North American Midcontinent Sea, a large inland sea which covered much of what is now North America.
+The localities that preserve Ornithoprion fossils represented marine or brackish water environments along the margin of the sea, which were inhabited by a diverse assemblage of species.
+In a 1963 paper, Zangerl and fellow researcher Eugene S. Richardson Jr. proposed that the Mecca and Logan Quarry sites were extremely shallow water habitats, likely less than a meter (3.3 ft) deep, with isolated deeper areas.
 The presence of peat and coal indicates that the deposits overlaid drowned forests, and are the result of a transgression of a marine environment over a terrestrial one (known as a cyclothem).
 The rich, black shale which encases the fossils indicates large amounts of decaying organic matter, likely from floating algal mats, was present, which led to anoxic (without oxygen) conditions on the seabed and formed organic mud.'
 Zangerl and Richardson suggested that there is evidence of the water levels lowering significantly during periodic dry seasons, often isolating fishes into small ponds termed "fish traps".
-They also suggested that these ponds were extremely overcrowded and had an overabundance of predators, and that hunting and killing by predatory fish resulted in the mass death assemblages preserved at the sites.
+They also hypothesized that these ponds were extremely overcrowded and had an overabundance of predators, and that hunting and killing by predatory fish resulted in the mass death assemblages preserved at the sites.
 The Logan and Mecca shale environments likely only existed for a brief period, with overlying invertebrate communities and limestone deposits indicating that deeper water eventually flooded the region and created a more stable habitat.
-Some subsequent authors have suggested that these shales were instead formed in deep-water environments with anoxic mud bottoms, similar to the conditions seen in some other fossiliferous midwestern shales, although other authors have treated the conditions that formed the Mecca and Logan sites as distinct from those that formed deep-sea shales such as the Stark Shale, and continued to accept a shallow water environment.
+Some subsequent authors have suggested that these shales were instead formed in deep-water environments with anoxic mud bottoms, similar to the conditions seen in some other fossiliferous midwestern shales, although other authors have treated the conditions that formed the Mecca and Logan sites as distinct from those that formed deep-sea shales and continued to accept a shallow water environment.
 The Excello Shale had an equivalent depositional environment to the Mecca and Logan Quarry shales.